-The sweet knowledge that I’m the only person, in this moment, who can comfort this little guy.
+The sweet knowledge that I’m the only person, in this moment, who can comfort his young soul.
 If I withdraw my love and don’t give him what he needs he’ll feel abandoned.
 Vulnerable.
+Insecure.
 And he’ll cry.
-Or I can provide immediate security and comfort by holding him and singing in my terrible voice.
+Or I can choose to provide immediate security and comfort by holding him and singing in my terrible voice.

 This is parenting, pure and simple.
-The constant test of how far I can push and be pushed, how soft and malleable I can allow myself to be as I bend to the evolving needs of my child.
-And as parents we need to find the magic.
-By finding it in the most unlikely of moments, parenting feels simpler.
+The constant test of how far I can push and be pushed, how soft and malleable I can allow myself to become as I bend to the evolving needs of my child.
+As parents, we need to find the magic.
+It’s often hiding in the most unlikely of moments.
+Yet, when we uncover it parenting feels simpler.
 Smoother.
 Easier.

 So, I choose to see this moment for the fleeting gift that it is.
 My eyes adjust to the darkness and I make out my faint outline in the mirror across the room.
 A powerful mama bear and cub bound by our entwined arms as we sway and wait for sleep to return.
 These fleeting daily connections we can make with our children often feel like chores.